aws-samples/aws-secure-environment-accelerator/documentation/architecture/index.md

 Outbound internet connections (for software updates, etc.) can be initiated from within the workload VPCs, and use the transparent proxy feature of the next-gen Firewalls.

 ### Shared Network
 The shared network account, and the AWS networking resources therein, form the core of the cloud networking infrastructure across the account structure.
-Rather than the individual accounts define their own networks, these are instead centralized here and shared out to the relevant OUs.
+Rather than the individual accounts defining their own networks, these are instead centralized here and shared out to the relevant OUs.
 Principals in a Dev OU will have access to a Dev VPC, Test OU will have access to a Test VPC and so on - all of which are owned by this account.

 You can share AWS Transit Gateways, Subnets, AWS License Manager configurations, and Amazon Route 53 Resolver rules resources with AWS Resource Access Manager (RAM).
 The RAM service eliminates the need to create duplicate resources in multiple accounts, reducing the operational overhead of managing those resources in every single account.